-The Medical Center's allowance for doubtful accounts for self-pay patients increased from 74 percent of self-pay accounts receivable at June 30, 2017, to 91 percent of self-pay accounts receivable at June 30, 2018.
-The increase was the result of payor class trends becoming more predictable since Medi-Cal expansion that occurred as a result of the Affordable Care Act.
+The Medical Center's allowance for doubtful accounts for self-pay patients was 97% of self-pay accounts receivable at June 30, 2019 and June 30, 2020.
+The consistency was the result of payor class trends becoming more predictable since Medi-Cal expansion that occurred as a result of the Affordable Care Act.